mgckaled/frontend-mentor-challenges/results-summary-component/README.md

 # Frontend Mentor - Results summary component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Results summary component on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 > Frontend Mentor challenges help you improve your coding skills by building realistic projects.